LtGen John A. Toolan, USMC (Ret)

 Since retirement he remains active in various organizations, including the Atlanta Civil War Round Table, the Atlanta World War II Round Table, U.S. Naval Institute and the Friends of Gettysburg.
 He holds life memberships in the Marine Corps League, Military Order of the Purple Heart, Disabled American Veterans, National Rifle Association, American Legion, and the Veterans of Foreign Wars.

 Mr. Holmes enjoys physical fitness, sports, military history, and competition pistol shooting.
-He and his wife of over 40 years, Cori, are “empty nesters” and have three grown children.
+He and his wife of 50 years, Cori, are “empty nesters” and have three grown children and 8 grandchildren.
 They reside in Knoxville Tennessee.

 LtGen Charles G. Chiarotti, USMC (Ret)